 Director: Jeffrey P. Gregg, M.D.

-The mission of the GSR is to serve the UC Davis Cancer Center by providing centralized, cost-effective, and comprehensive expertise and service in the area of microarray-based and next-generation sequencing-based genomics research.
-This includes every level of genomics ranging from analysis of cancer genomes with single-base resolution up through standard mRNA and miRNA expression profiling.
-The GSR also provides extensive data analysis and integrative bioinformatics support as well as a variety of educational opportunities.
-Taken together, the GSR offers a complete integrative and functional molecular profiling solution for the cancer center.
+The mission of the GSR is to serve the UC Davis Comprehensive Cancer Center by providing centralized, cost-effective, and comprehensive expertise and service in the broad area of genomics research.
+This includes every level of genomics, ranging from standard mRNA and miRNA expression profiling up through the analysis of cancer genomes with single-base resolution.
+We also specialize in helping investigators develop, implement, and troubleshoot custom and novel genomics applications.
+In addition, we provide extensive data analysis and integrative bioinformatics support as well as a variety of educational opportunities.
+Taken together, the GSR offers a complete solution for integrative and functional molecular profiling.

 Jeffrey P. Gregg, M.D.
 (Director)

-Dr. Gregg is an Associate Professor in the Department of Pathology and Laboratory Medicine, Director of the UC Davis Health System Molecular Diagnostics Laboratory, and acting Director and Vice Chair of Clinical Pathology.
+Dr. Gregg is an Professor of Pathology and Laboratory Medicine, director of the UC Davis Health System Molecular Diagnostics Laboratory, and Senior Director of Clinical Pathology.
 He founded the GSR in 2001 and brings to the Resource a sustained record of research experience and scientific leadership, as well as the expertise and vision of a pioneer in genomics technology.
 In addition, his clinical experience with the application of molecular and genomics technologies for clinical diagnostics give him particular insight into the translational capabilities of these technologies.
-Dr. Gregg presides over the mission and direction of the GSR and is available by appointment for consultation.
+Dr. Gregg is available by appointment for consultation.

 Clifford Tepper, Ph.D.
 (Technical Director)